pattonsgirl/CEG2350/docs/Labs/Lab02/Instructions.md

 - [RedHat - Linux command line basics: sudo](https://www.redhat.com/sysadmin/sudo)
 - [Linuxize - `sudo`](https://linuxize.com/post/sudo-command-in-linux/)
    - Note: on your AWS instance, the `ubuntu` user has passwordless `sudo` - as in you won't be prompted for your account password.
 If you try `sudo` on most Linux machines, you will be prompted for a password.
 AWS has a *special* setup for the default system account.

+## Part 6 - Citations / Resources

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations / Resources` section of your lab answers.
+You may refer to your own notes (if they are digitized into GitHub), course notes, or external resources / websites.

+To add citations / resources, provide the reference / link and a summary of what it assisted you with.

+If generative AI was used, include which generative AI system was used, what prompt(s) you fed it, and a summary of what it assisted you with.

+We expect a minimum of **one citation / useful resource per part** of your lab.
+So this lab would require a resource for how to use
+- ssh
+- permissions
+- user management
+- group management
+- sudo root usage

 ## Submission